Kültürpark, Izmir

 Kültürpark

 Spanning over 420,000 square meters in the center of İzmir, Kültürpark is where nature, culture, and community come together.
-This vast urban park, modeled after European city gardens, offers a welcome retreat from the city's buzz — a tranquil space filled with trees, fountains, and cultural venues.
-Locals come here to walk, relax, and enjoy open-air concerts, while visitors find it one of the top attractions in İzmir and a highlight of any walking tours of İzmir thanks to its combination of greenery and heritage.
+This vast urban park, modeled after European city gardens, offers a welcome retreat from the city's buzz - a tranquil space filled with trees, fountains, and cultural venues.
+Locals come here to walk, relax, and enjoy open-air concerts, while visitors find it one of the top attractions in İzmir and a highlight of any walking tour of İzmir thanks to its combination of greenery and heritage.

 Established in the 1930s as a symbol of the city's rebirth after the Great Fire of İzmir, Kültürpark today remains one of the must-see places in İzmir, housing exhibition halls, museums, cafés, and even a small zoo.
 Whether you're here for a morning jog, a cultural event, or a quiet stroll beneath palm-lined avenues, Kültürpark embodies the city's creative and leisurely spirit.